squeakyrobot/bestconversationever/static/policies/terms-of-service.md

-# Terms of Use for Best Conversation Ever Website and Android Application
+# Terms of Service

-**Effective Date:** 08/32/2023
+**Effective Date:** 08/31/2023

 ## 1. Acceptance of Terms

 Welcome to the Best Conversation Ever website and Android application (collectively referred to as "the Platform"), provided by SqueakyRobot ("the Company," "we," "us," or "our").
-By accessing or using the Platform, you agree to comply with and be bound by these Terms of Use ("Terms").
+By accessing or using the Platform, you agree to comply with and be bound by these Terms of Service ("Terms").
 If you do not agree to these Terms, please do not use the Platform.

 ## 2. User Information